 both the restricted and the unrestricted estimator are asymptotically normal and satisfy the set of sufficient conditions for asymptotic normality given in the lecture on maximum likelihood estimation;

-the components of are continuously differentiable on with respect to all components of ;
+the entries of are continuously differentiable on with respect to all the entries of ;

 Given the above assumptions, the following result can be proved.

 Proposition If the null hypothesis is true and some technical conditions are satisfied (see above), the likelihood ratio statistic converges in distribution to a Chi-square distribution with degrees of freedom.